HackerSmacker/CSave/Scripts/README.txt

 CSave SaveGenerate scripts

+Run them like this:
-SaveToProto original.sav; SaveGenerate in.proto out.proto < script.txt; ProtoToSave out.proto original.sav edited.sav
+SaveToProto original.sav; SaveGenerate in.proto out.proto < script.script; ProtoToSave out.proto original.sav edited.sav

 NAME					DESCRIPTION
-resetAllChallenges.txt			Set all challenges to "incomplete".
+resetAllChallenges.script		Set all challenges to "incomplete". proceduralName.sh			Enter a filename or wildcard (ex: *.sav) for the first argument.
+Changes the player's name to the filename.